aka The Never Dead

 Phantasm, aka The Never Dead in some parts of the world, was a remarkable little low-budget film that became a considerable sleeper hit in 1979.
 A decade later its success seemed overshadowed by other low-budget hits from the same period but for a time it almost seemed in danger of developing a cult.
 Director and principal creative force Don Coscarelli had made his first films, Kenny and Company (1976) and Jim the World’s Greatest (1976), while in his teens.
 He was hailed as a result of Phantasm, although after the dull sword-and-sorcery effort The Beastmaster (1982) never fulfilled the promise he was seen to once hold and he has spent the next two decades mostly making Phantasm sequels.

-Angus Scrimm has gone onto become a genre favourite as a result of his part as The Tall Man and makes regular appearances in low-budget productions including the likes of Jim Wynorski’s spoof Transylvania Twist (1990), Subspecies (1991) where he plays the vampire king, Mindwarp (1992), Vampirella (1996) and Wishmaster (1997).
+Angus Scrimm (1926-2016) went on to become a genre favourite as a result of his part as The Tall Man and makes regular appearances in low-budget productions including the likes of Jim Wynorski’s spoof Transylvania Twist (1989), Subspecies (1991) where he plays the vampire king, Mindwarp (1992), Vampirella (1996) and Wishmaster (1997).